 String#capitalize

-str.capitalize -> string String#capitalize returns a new string with the first character converted to uppercase and all remaining characters converted to lowercase.
+str.capitalize -> string String#capitalize returns a new text with the first character converted to uppercase and all remaining characters converted to lowercase.
 It is useful for formatting names, titles, and other text that should start with a capital letter.

 This method does not modify the original string.
 It always returns a fresh string object.